facebook/docusaurus/website/docs/docusaurus-core.md

 ## `useBaseUrl`

-React Hooks to automatically append `baseUrl` to a string automatically.
+React Hook to automatically append `baseUrl` to a string automatically.
+This is particularly useful if you don't want to hardcode your baseUrl.

 Example usage: